 Any time there’s an upcoming school closure, notify parents through your newsletter.
 List the closure dates and what holiday is being celebrated (when applicable).
 This helps parents plan ahead and coordinate alternative child care if necessary.

-To ensure maximum participation, include information about upcoming events and programs in preschool newsletters to parents.
-Be sure to cover everything, from seasonal events like toy drives to special events like daddy-daughter dances.
+To maximize participation, highlight upcoming events and programs in your preschool newsletters, ensuring parents stay informed and engaged.
+Include everything from seasonal initiatives like toy drives to special celebrations such as daddy-daughter dances.

 Educational resources are a fantastic addition to preschool newsletters for parents.
 There are many to choose from, but here are some of our favorites: